metapolator/metapolator/metapolation.md

 ### rubber space
 ![](http://www.mmiworks.net/metapolator/rubber.png)

 This is a flexible design space (light grey), set up by any number of masters (here: 5).
 Each master can be seen as a force field, influencing the space.
-The white star in the centre is fixed in that position and defines the equilibrium point: all masters are there at equal strength.
+The white star in the centre defines the equilibrium point: all masters are there at equal strength.
 This, together with the location of the masters, completely defines the design space.
 The cursor (dark grey) is used to wander around, explore the space and define an instance.

 Users can configure the space however they feel is correct for their masters.
 Any master can be positioned anywhere within the square perimeter.
 Basic guidance is
 * the further away a master is from the equilibrium point, the more far-out it is;